ibmverse/verse-developer/_tutorials/tutorial_verse_developer.md

 ```

 ### Reload the extension and Verse
-As explained in the previous section, __every time__ you make a change to the extension code, you need to __reload the extension__ then __reload Verse,__ so that the browser and Verse will pick up your latest changes.
+As explained in previous sections, __every time__ you make a change to the extension code, you need to __reload the extension__ then __reload Verse,__ so that the browser and Verse will pick up your latest changes.

+* To reload the extension from Chrome go to `chrome://extensions`.
+* To reload from Firefox go to `about:debugging`

 ### Test it out